djp-inphys/mpr/readme.md

 *   **Automation:** It automates the preprocessing of input data, dimensionality reduction, and selection of optimal classifiers, minimising the need for human intervention.
 *   **Multi-level Learning:** The system incorporates multiple levels of learning, enabling it to adapt and optimise its performance based on the data it processes.
 *   **Wide Applicability:** The approach is applicable to a wide range of problems, as long as the data is represented as a set of real numbers and contains sufficient complexity.
-*   **Improved Classification Efficiency:** The thesis demonstrates that meta-pattern recognition can significantly improve the accuracy of classification, particularly in challenging scenarios like stock market prediction and medical diagnosis.
+*   **Improved Classification Efficiency:** Meta-pattern recognition can significantly improve the accuracy of classification, particularly in challenging scenarios like stock market prediction and medical diagnosis.
 *   **Integration of AI Approaches:** It bridges the gap between rule-based (expert systems) and connectionist (neural networks) AI systems, offering a unified framework for decision-making.

 ### Core Concepts